All Episodes

 I have to note something else here.

-Mr. Comey didn't just tell the president, Senator Feinstein and me that the president was not under investigation.
+Mr. Comey didn't just tell the president, Senator Feinstein, and me that the president was not under investigation.

 He had also told the gang of eight.

-Of course, the gang of eight includes Senate minority leader, Senator Schumer.
+Of course, the gang of eight includes Senate minority leader Senator Schumer.

-But even after Mr. Comey told the gang of eight that the president was not under investigation, the mine minority leader told the media that the president was under investigation.
+But even after Mr. Comey told the gang of eight that the president was not under investigation, the minority leader told the media that the president was under investigation.

-The majority leader even tried to say, or the minority Leader even tried to say that the Senate shouldn't vote on the Supreme Court nomination because the President was under investigation.
+The majority leader even tried to say, or the minority leader even tried to say that the Senate shouldn't vote on the Supreme Court nomination because the president was under investigation.

-And the whole time he knew it wasn't true.
+And the whole time, he knew it wasn't true.

-So media hysteria and baseless political attacks filled the vacuum left by Mr. Colmee's failure to inform the public.
+So media hysteria and baseless political attacks filled the vacuum left by Mr. Comey's failure to inform the public, to be transparent, to be accountable.

-All right, 800 941 Sean, if you want to be a part of the program that was Senator Chuck Grassley of the great state of Iowa, one of the things we're watching in the Senate is uh particularly this week, leading into the Fourth of July and maybe beyond.
+All right, 800-941-Sean, if you want to be a part of the program, that was Senator Chuck Grassley of the great state of Iowa.

-Now you've got the Senate version of a health care bill over the weekend.
+Now, you've got the Senate version of a health care bill over the weekend.

 The number of those against went as high as seven.